Skip to content

 ParentCommandLineNoYes

-ProcessGuid (cross-host stable)No (PIDs only, reused)Yes
+ProcessGuid (cross-host stable)No (PIDs reuse)Yes

 User SID + nameYesYes